"You're showing signs of obsession," Fawn observed calmly.

 "Display it, please."

 The screen suspended from the ceiling on my right lit up.
 The message was simple.
 "Once more into the breach, dear friend."
 I smiled.
 "Goodbye, Fawn," I whispered at the screen, wondering if she meant herself or me by saying "once more."
-And then I immersed myself in my work, my obsession.
+And then I immersed myself in my work.